 Our program is dynamic and comprehensive.
 Accredited by the American Chemical Society, Florida Tech’s course of study includes organic, inorganic, physical and analytical chemistry, as well as mathematics and physics.
-Courses like General Chemistry and Calculus-Based Physics are part of your freshman program.
-As you continue the program, your chemistry degree program involves hands-on experience including conducting nanotechnology experiments in the lab.
-All while working beside highly qualified faculty who care and will guide you to success.
+Courses like General Chemistry and Calculus-Based Physics are part of your first-year program.
+As you continue the program, your chemistry degree program involves hands-on experience including conducting nanotechnology experiments in the lab—all while working beside highly qualified faculty who care and will guide you to success.

 Another reason Florida Tech is one of the top chemistry schools is because at Florida Tech, chemistry is not just something you study, it's something you go into the lab and do.
 All undergraduate students conduct research and find a home in a research group as early as their first year, conducting hands-on, high-caliber research that may be published in a scientific journal or research exchange with other top chemistry schools.
-In fact, a high percentage of chemistry graduates have published a paper in a scientific journal by the time they graduate.
+In fact, a high percentage of chemistry graduates have published at least one paper in a scientific journal by the time they graduate!

 Florida Tech is one of the top chemistry schools because of its approach to individualized learning.
 Attentive and active faculty members work closely with students, who benefit by the program's small class size.
 All students participate in research in a faculty member's lab using high-tech, state-of-the-art instruments.
 Chemistry majors also enjoy lectures by world-renowned instructors.
 Our high standards, quality faculty, and reputation for hands-on research make Florida Tech one of the top chemistry schools for any student aiming to earn a degree in chemistry.

 In terms of facilities, Florida Tech is considered among the top chemistry schools because students have access to the F.W.
-Olin Physical Sciences Center (and Instrumentation Center).
-This 70,000-square-foot facility houses the chemistry department, teaching and research laboratories, state-of-the-art instrumentation, and rooms for photochemistry, glassblowing and computational chemistry.
+Olin Physical Sciences Center and Instrumentation Center.
+This 70,000-square-foot facility houses the Chemistry department, teaching and research laboratories, and rooms for photochemistry, glass-blowing, and computational chemistry.